Universität Bonn

 Nomination and Application Procedure

-The deadlines are:
+The application deadlines are:

-1st of November for the summer term
+1st November for the summer term

 German Language Requirements